City of CamroseJust a one hour drive east of Edmonton

 There are numerous major events taking place throughout the year in Camrose which can be found in the Go East of Edmonton Website Events listing.
 The city hosts numerous events year-round including, the premier outdoor music festival Big Valley Jamboree!
 Whether you’re a true-blue country music fan or just enjoy getting out for some great fun, this is an event you won’t want to miss.
 Tourism Camrose and Camrose County have partnered together to bring you the popular event – Prairie Fun Days.
 Book your ticket to ride the coach bus or go on a self-guided driving tour, and you will experience exceptional entertainment, exquisite food and drink, rare behind-the-scene tours of modern farms and historical buildings in picturesque Camrose County!

-OUTDOORSGolf the beautiful Camrose Golf Course.
+Golf the beautiful Camrose Golf Course.
 The tree-lined fairways situated along the banks of Stoney Creek provide a variety of challenges for the seasoned golfer while still remaining suitable for beginners.
-Check out the terrific Stay and Play Package deal on www.tourismcamrose.com

 Rudy Swanson Recreation Park is home to several outdoor facilities including the Kin Park Ball Diamonds, soccer pitches, tennis courts, basketball courts, beach volleyball courts, shale walking trails, the water spray park and a skateboard park.
 This area contains a state-of-the-arts sports complex with two regulation-size ice surfaces, and connects to a 9 lane curling rink, a third arena and the aquatic centre.
 The Field House sports an indoor three-lane rubberized track for fitness enthusiasts.